ExpressVPN vs Private Internet Access: which VPN is best for you?

 Is Private Internet Access better than ExpressVPN?

-Yes, Private Internet Access is better than ExpressVPN in terms of privacy, support for torrenting, price, and ease of use.
-However, ExpressVPN beats it when it comes to speed, features, and streaming capabilities.
+Private Internet Access is better than ExpressVPN in terms of support for torrenting and price.
+However, ExpressVPN beats it when it comes to speed, security, features, and streaming capabilities.

 Is PIA a good VPN?

 Yes, Private Internet Access is a good VPN service.
-It offers a huge server and country selection, supports 10 simultaneous connections, and is capable of unblocking Netflix and a couple of other streaming platforms.
+It offers a huge server and country selection, allows unlimited simultaneous connections, and is capable of unblocking Netflix and other streaming platforms like Hulu and BBC iPlayer.

 Is ExpressVPN still secure?